Boise State vs. Wyoming NCAA Football Odds, Plays and Insights | November 12, 2021

 Wyoming Stats and Trends

-- Wyoming's games this year have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).
+- Wyoming has hit the over in 50% of its opportunities this season (four times in eight games with a set point total).

-- The Cowboys rack up 23.0 points per game, comparable to the 20.9 the Broncos allow.
+- The Cowboys rack up 23.0 points per game, comparable to the 20.9 the Broncos surrender.

 - Wyoming is 2-2-1 against the spread and 4-1 overall in games when it records more than 20.9 points.